simeononsecurity/simeononsecurity.ch/content/articles/demystifying-blockchain-security_-more-than-just-cryptocurrency/index.en.md

 ### Cryptography: Safeguarding Transactions and Identities

 [Cryptography plays a crucial role](https://blockgeeks.com/guides/zero-knowledge-proofs/) in ensuring the security of transactions and identities on the blockchain.
-By employing cryptographic techniques, sensitive information is protected from unauthorized access and tampering. **Encryption** is used to secure the content of transactions, making it unreadable to anyone without the proper decryption key. **Digital signatures** are utilized to verify the authenticity and integrity of transactions, ensuring that they have not been altered in transit.
+By employing cryptographic techniques, sensitive information is protected from unauthorized access and tampering. **Encryption** is used to secure the content of transactions, making it unreadable to anyone without the proper decryption key. **Digital signatures** are used to verify the authenticity and integrity of transactions, ensuring that they have not been altered in transit.
 Additionally, **hash functions** are employed to create unique identifiers for transactions, making it virtually impossible to modify the data without detection.

 ### Network Security: Preventing Unauthorized Access